SpaYco/S.S.B/README.md

 ## Features
 - !game : starts a game of words, you enter all the words in one line and the bot will pick one, and you have to guess which one it picked.
-- !sum : you enter a line full of numbers seperated by a space, and the bot will sum them all together for you.
+- !sum : you enter a line full of numbers separated by a space, and the bot will sum them all together for you.
 - !info : credits.